Pediatric Primary Care APPs: 5 Tips for Helping Kids Grow Into Successful Adults

 Tip 3: Promote Executive Function Skills

 Executive function is a set of cognitive skills, carried out by the frontal lobe of the brain, which helps with attention, organization, planning, and self-control— all of which are required to succeed in adulthood (Burns et al., 2017).
 Pediatric APPs can help guide parents on how to foster these skills in their children.
-At well visits, discuss with parents ways to promote executive function, such as talking to their children about the planning they do on a daily basis.
+At well visits as a pediatric primary care provider, discuss with parents ways to promote executive function, such as talking to their children about the planning they do on a daily basis.
 For example, when preparing to go to the grocery store, have the child help make the list of items that are needed so they can begin to learn the whole process that goes into grocery shopping.
 Most children only see the food being brought into the house or experience the ride in the grocery cart—they don’t see the planning involved, which is the executive function part.
 The simple daily task of looking to see what food is needed, making a list of items, and then going to purchase those items may be lost on the child unless parents talk through the planning process out loud and have the child participate.
 Other examples of planning which help to promote executive function skills include: listening to the traffic report or checking a GPS app to plan drive time and route, coordinating school activities in order to schedule a dental visit, and pausing to think before answering a question.
 If these executive function skills are not learned, adults can have trouble with reasoning and cognitive flexibility, which can cause further issues with adapting to change and managing obstacles.
 As such, the primary care APP should help guide parents and patients on how to promote these skills in everyday activities.

 Tip 4: Support Children to Choose Their Own Path